Not all household products are created equal. What cleaning products should you skip over to help improve and maintain your indoor air quality?

 A shockingly wide range of cleaning supplies can be sources of volatile organic compounds, or VOCs.
 In short, some VOCs can be toxic gasses that are released into the air when you clean up with certain cleaning supplies.

 The compounds evaporate almost instantly at room temperature, so they can quickly become part of the air you breathe.
-Breathing in low levels of these toxic gasses for long periods of time may increase the risk of certain health problems, such as asthma, allergic reactions, or even different types of cancer.
-Since Americans spend 90% of their time inside, indoor air quality is a big deal.
+Breathing in low levels of these toxic gasses for long periods of time may increase the risk of certain health problemsOpens in a new tab., such as asthma, allergic reactions, or even different types of cancer.
+Since Americans spend 90% of their time insideOpens in a new tab., indoor air quality is a big deal.

 Which Household Products Should You Avoid?